Preparing For Your Trip

 - The Smart Traveler Enrollment Program (STEP) improves your communication with the embassy by letting them know you are there.
 The good news: we already take care of this one for you by registering all of our participants!
 (Non-U.S. citizens may wish to alert their own embassy.)

-Every trip has a designated Team Leader(s) who coordinates the specifics for each trip.
+Every trip has one or more designated Team Leaders (TLs) who coordinate the specifics for each trip.
 Closed teams like churches and schools choose their own leader, while open teams are led by experienced travelers.
-When you have questions, start by asking your Team Leader — another fantastic resource as you prepare for your trip.
+When you have questions, start by asking your Team Leader.

-If you are interested in becoming a Team Leader, or if you are already leading teams, we hold periodical Team Leader gatherings.
-The most recent was in Opelika, AL in September 2019.
-Team Leaders from around the country were joined by several of our international hosts to learn more about who we are, sharpen leadership skills, learn from experienced trip leaders, share travel stories, and find out what it takes to lead a Global Builders trip.
+If you are interested in becoming a Team Leader, or if you are already leading teams, we encourage you to join our periodical Team Leader gatherings.
+TL’s from around the country meet up to learn more about who we are, sharpen leadership skills, share travel stories, and find out what it takes to lead a Global Builders trip.
 These gatherings are great for both experienced and new Team Leaders alike.
 Contact us at email@example.com for more information.

 - Pre-trip communications with your team members (Andy Rivinus, Team Leader)